Visiting Taiwan in June 2026 – 8 Best Things to Do and 5 Helpful Reminder!

 3. Attend the Penghu International Fireworks Festival

 The Penghu International Fireworks Festival is one of Taiwan’s largest spring and summer firework events, attracting countless visitors every year.
-The 2026 festival is expected to run from May through July.
-Spectacular fireworks light up the night sky and reflect on the sea, creating a magical, dreamlike atmosphere.
-Paired with local seafood delicacies, this festival adds an extra layer of charm to your Penghu travel experience.
+In 2026, the festival will run from May 4 to August 25.

 Image credit: Penghu International Fireworks Festival Facebook